okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 * **Test account password**: Password for the test account.

-* **Additional instructions** &mdash; include any other information that you think the Okta OIN team needs to know about your integration, the test account, or the testing configuration.
+* **Additional instructions**: Include any other information that you think the Okta OIN team needs to know about your integration, the test account, or the testing configuration.

 ## Configure protocol-specific settings